 At the public workshop that closed the study in 2004, the community recommended that a pedestrian esplanade, or "malecón," be created to bring new life to Sherman Creek.
 Download a summary of the workshop

-Since 2004, NYCEDC and the City's Department of Parks & Recreation have worked together to implement the study's recommendations that relate to waterfront access, parks, and recreation.
+Starting in 2004, NYCEDC and the City's Department of Parks & Recreation worked together to implement the study's recommendations that relate to waterfront access, parks, and recreation.

 NYCEDC launched this initiative in the fall of 2009 to continue advancing the 2004 study recommendations.
 NYCEDC engaged the local community through this planning process to identify a shared vision for a Sherman Creek waterfront esplanade.
 The resulting master plan builds on the work already completed in Sherman Creek and includes a conceptual design for the esplanade and an implementation strategy.